Ridel1e/js-form-validator/readme.md

 ## Example

- You can find example of usage js-form-validator in 'example' folder.
- To run example you must execute the following commands:
+ You can find example of usage js-form-validator in 'example' folder. you must execute the following commands to run example:

   ```
     npm install
     npm start
   ```

-  Now example will be available on http://localhost:4000/
+  Now example will be available on [http://localhost:4000/](http://localhost:4000/)